Playing with Fire (N-Dubz song)

 "Playing with Fire" is a song by English hip-hop trio N-Dubz featuring English musician Mr Hudson.
 The song is the second single taken from N-Dubz' second album, Against All Odds.
-It is a hip hop song with lyrics about a girl realising that her boyfriend is cheating on her and trying to get him to confess.
+It is a rap song with lyrics about a girl realising that her boyfriend is cheating on her and trying to get him to confess.
 It shows both the man and the woman's point of view.
 It shows their communications with each other when the woman confronts the man.

 Background and release

 Mr Hudson announced via his Facebook site that N-Dubz and he had recorded the song and shot the video.
 The single was to be released on 11 January but was pushed to 25 January because the previous date was the same as the single release of Mr Hudson's other collaboration with Jay-Z, "Young Forever".
 It was then pushed forward to 18 January.